framis/framis.github.io/_posts/2016-12-26-dockerizing-spark-local.markdown

 ### Sbt

-You can now add a custom project as mentionned in the (Spark Getting Started)[http://spark.apache.org/docs/latest/quick-start.html#self-contained-applications]
+You can now add a custom project as mentionned in the [Spark Getting Started](http://spark.apache.org/docs/latest/quick-start.html#self-contained-applications)

 It worked pretty smoothly for me by running sbt package from with the container.
 However, when using sbt from my computer, I ran into some 'unresolved dependencies' exceptions.
 Basically there was some dependencies problems with the ivy cache.
-I managed to resolve the problem by following those instructions from the (sbt dependency management flow tutorial)[http://www.scala-sbt.org/release/docs/Dependency-Management-Flow.html].
+I managed to resolve the problem by following those instructions from the [sbt dependency management flow tutorial](http://www.scala-sbt.org/release/docs/Dependency-Management-Flow.html).
 Because `sbt update` and `sbt clean` did not give any result, I ended up nuking the ivy cache : `rm -r ~/.ivy2/cache`

 ### Fat JARS

 For more complex projects you might need more dependencies than just the standard library.
 Spark will not include transitive dependencies.
-Because `sbt package` will not include those dependencies into you JAR, you want to use a plugin such as (sbt-assembly)[https://github.com/sbt/sbt-assembly].
-This (stackoverflow answer)[http://stackoverflow.com/questions/28459333/how-to-build-an-uber-jar-fat-jar-using-sbt-within-intellij-idea] has been pretty helpful as well.
+Because `sbt package` will not include those dependencies into you JAR, you want to use a plugin such as [sbt-assembly](https://github.com/sbt/sbt-assembly).
+This [stackoverflow answer](http://stackoverflow.com/questions/28459333/how-to-build-an-uber-jar-fat-jar-using-sbt-within-intellij-idea) has been pretty helpful as well.

 Basically, you need to add to project/assembly.sbt the following line